HosseinDvz/Python/Deep-Learning/CNN/README.md

  ## GoogleNet
   While we are designing a network with convolutional layers, before the Dense layer, we need to decise about:
   - whether we want to go with a Pooling or Convolutional operation;<br/>
-  - the size and number of filters to be passed through the output of the previous layer.
+  - the size and number of filters to be passed through the output of the previous layer.<br/>
+  what if we were able to try our different options all together in one single layer?
+To answer this question, Google researchers developed a new architecture of layer called Inception.
+The inception module was described and used in the GoogLeNet model in the 2015 paper by Christian Szegedy, et al. titled [“Going Deeper with Convolutions.”](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Szegedy_Going_Deeper_With_2015_CVPR_paper.html). <br/>
+  In each VGG block, we stack convolution layers but here, in each inception module, we use covolution layers with different kernel sizes in parallel.
+This is a very simple and powerful architectural unit that allows the model to learn not only parallel filters of the same size, but parallel filters of differing sizes, allowing learning at multiple scales.The convolution ayers with filters of size 1x1, act as a tool for increase or decrease the number of feature maps.<br/>
+ Here is the arcitecture of or GoogleNet network